-On the border of Austria and Germany lies a lesser known but all the more fabulous gorge.
+A lesser-known but all the more fabulous gorge lies on the border of Austria and Germany.
 It is the Leutasch gorge on the border of Bavaria and Tyrol, originally called Leutaschklamm or Leutascher Geisterklamm.
-While the Bear Gorge or the Ötschergraben are the better known gorges, many Austrian families visit here - in the Bavarian Alps and the Tyrolean mountains.
+While the Bear Gorge or the Ötschergraben are famous all over Europe, many local families visit the Bavarian Alps and the Tyrolean mountains.

-Perhaps you have already seen pictures of the gorge, the most famous of which is the high bridge seen here.
-One of the surprising features of the gorge is that it is child-friendly (in fact, many even carry dogs 🐶).
+Perhaps you have already seen pictures of the gorge, the most famous of which is the high bridge above.
+One of the surprising features of the gorge is that it is family-friendly.
 There are plenty of signs for children along the hiking trail itself.

-The gorge in the Leutasch Valley was dug by the mountain river over millennia.
-The walls of the gorge tower up to 100 meters high.
-While huge rocks surround it from the side, a forest covers the view as far as your eyes can see, and beneath you the white river of Leutasch rushes down.
+The mountain river dug the gorge in the Leutasch Valley over millennia.
+The walls of the gorge are towers up to 100 meters high.
+While huge rocks surround it from the side, a forest covers the view as far as your eyes can see.
+Meanwhile, beneath your feet, the white river of Leutasch rushes down.

 |Address||C6HP+44 Leutasch, Austria|